AkstonCap/swapService/README.md

 ## Optional Public Heartbeat (Free, On-Chain)
 The service can update a Nexus Asset’s mutable field `last_poll_timestamp` after each poll cycle.
 Anyone can read this on-chain to determine whether the service is online.

-- One-time cost: create an Asset (about 1 NXS once).
-Updates are free as long as they are not more frequent than every 10 seconds.
+- One-time cost: create an Asset (1 NXS fee for asset creation, + optionally 1 NXS for adding a local name).
+Updates are free as long as they are not more frequent than every 10 seconds (there's a congestion fee of 0.01 NXS for more frequent transactions).
 - The service enforces a minimum update interval: `HEARTBEAT_MIN_INTERVAL_SEC` (defaults to `max(10, POLL_INTERVAL)`).

 Setup steps:
 1. Create an asset with a mutable attribute named `last_poll_timestamp` (unix seconds):
    - Use Nexus API/CLI: `assets/create/asset` (only once).
-   - Or use the helper script below to create it quickly.
+   - Or use the helper script as described below ("create_heartbeat_asset.py") to create it quickly.
 2. Put the asset’s address in `.env` as `NEXUS_HEARTBEAT_ASSET_ADDRESS`.
 3. Ensure `HEARTBEAT_ENABLED=true`.